 We are always happy to give any help we can, although our particular expertise is the town of Thornbury itself.
-Please email us on email@example.com.
+Please email us using the address given near the bottom of the Home page.
 We will get back to you as quickly as we can.
 We are even happy to show people round our little town when they visit the area.

 We are often asked why we are doing what we do.